SarKaa/jailm8-windows/README.md

 I got to work, compiling various different jailbreak tools, and making a small windows app that could run these files.

+In short, its a minimal frontend, that sets everything up for you, for various tools for windows.

 # tools included
 I have pre-compiled the following programs, and they will be downloaded automatically when needed.